T e a c h i n g a n d L e a d i n g a n

 1. Read through the lesson carefully and pray that God will lead you and guide you.

 2. Write out Genesis 12:1-4 and these four questions across a piece of paper and make enough copies for each small group of seminar participants to have one.
 Each copy can be glued to stiff cardboard (or not).
 Cut up the page into pieces and place these pieces into an envelope.
-Do this for each copy, placing it into separate envelopes.
+Do this for each copy, placing each into separate envelopes.
 (Another idea for this same exercise is to write the Scripture and the four questions in big letters across the face of a world map, and then cut the map up into pieces.)

 3. Study sections A through D and make your own teaching notes.